Site Reliability Engineer / Senior Site Reliability Engineer, US Public Sector Services

 Additional details about our process can be found on our hiring page.

-For Colorado residents: The base salary range for this role’s listed level is currently $100,800 - $183,600 for Colorado residents only.
+The base salary range for this role’s listed level is currently $100,800 - $183,600 for Colorado residents and $100,800 - $205,200 for New York and New Jersey residents only.
 Grade level and salary ranges are determined through interviews and a review of education, experience, knowledge, skills, abilities of the applicant, equity with other team members, and alignment with market data.
 See more information on our benefits and equity.
 Sales roles are also eligible for incentive pay targeted at up to 100% of the offered base salary.
-Disclosure as required by the Colorado Equal Pay for Equal Work Act, C.R.S. § 8-5-101 et seq.

 Country Hiring Guidelines: GitLab hires new team members in countries around the world.
 All of our roles are remote, however some roles may carry specific location-based eligibility requirements.
 Our Talent Acquisition team can help answer any questions about location after starting the recruiting process.